…Into the labyrinth of dreams…

 BRAND NEW for 2026!
 We are going to magical, mysterious, mesmerizing Morocco, October 10 - 17, the perfect season to be in Marrakech.
 We’ll gather at Azaren, one of the most beautiful private estates in the world, located just outside Marrakech, nestled at the foot of the snow-capped Atlas Mountains – yet within easy reach of the “Red City” and it’s fascinating ancient Medina.

 Azaren is a private oasis of calm, beauty and luxurious surroundings.
 This retreat is an invitation to explore and reconnect with yourself and the beauty of the world around you, both on and off the yoga mat.
 Stepping outside boundaries of the known into a renewed sense of wonder.
-Into the intoxicating, bustling, mythic medina of Marrakech, or on foot in the authentic tribal mountains where life works according to another paradigm, and back again to Azaren, immersed in the serene charm of Moroccan culture and nature.
-You’ll be nurtured by the warm, genuine Berber hospitality, and captivated by the colorful life.
+Into the intoxicating, bustling, exotic atmosphere of the medina of Marrakech, or on foot in the authentic tribal mountains where life works according to another paradigm, and back again to Azaren, immersed in the serene charm of Moroccan culture and nature.
+You’ll be nurtured by the warm, genuine Amazigh (Berber) hospitality, and captivated by the colorful life.
 Everything you would dream your own private Moroccan paradise could be – and even more enthralling.

 Equal parts yoga, play, and cultural exploration, you can choose to do as much or as little as you wish.
 Opt to go out on day trips with us, or stay in and luxuriate in Azaren’s serene beauty.
 You could even further explore the city of Marrakech at your own pace, beyond our excursion.